Who is Equine-Assisted Therapy for?

 Equine Assisted Psychotherapy (EAP), as defined by the Equine Assisted Growth and Learning Association (EAGALA), is an alternative to traditional in-office psychotherapy.
 EAP utilizes horses as an aid in the therapeutic process.
 It is not a riding program, but rather an environment where both horse and client are free to be themselves.

-EAP differs from horsemanship and riding as it focuses on human skills not horse skills.
-These equine activities allow the client to process thoughts, beliefs, behaviors and patterns and often act as a metaphor to “real life.”
+EAP differs from horsemanship and riding as it focuses on human skills, not horse skills.
+These equine activities allow the client to process thoughts, beliefs, behaviors, and patterns and often act as a metaphor for “real life.”
 It is a collaborative effort between a mental health professional and a horse professional working with clients and horses to address treatment goals.

 The use of horses in therapy has been effective with at-risk youth, families, and a variety of clients seeking counseling.
 It can be experienced both as individual or group therapy.
 The client who is open to an experiential modality will best be served through EAP.
 Through it, the client will learn about themselves and others by participating in the activities with the horse.

 CARRY 0N Project